Do Your Homework: Know a Home’s Foundation Before Buying

 This very old technique is very rarely used today.
 The foundation consists of framed lumber that is supported by many different types of piers at varying intervals.
 Most frame homes were built during times when building codes did not exist.
-Hence, homes right next to each other can be built very different.
+Hence, homes right next to each other could be built in very different ways, with different underlying structures.
 You will find these homes mostly in historic areas and areas built before 1940.